worashf/leader-board/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # leader-board
-This project is built by HTML5 and VSS3, JavaScript es6 and Webpack.
+This project is built to learn  HTML5 and CSS3, JavaScript es6 and Webpack.
 Leaderboard is an app that allows you to set a score board of your favourites games.
 It create a list with the most recent scores, getting the scores from an external API.

 # Built With